ConvLab/ConvLab-3/data/unified_datasets/README.md

 - `intents`: (*dict*) descriptions for intents.
   - `$intent_name`: (*dict*)
     - `description`: (*str*) description for this intent.
 - `dialogue_acts`: (*dict*) dialogue act dictionaries extracted from the data, separated by their types.
-Each dialogue act is a *str* converted by a *dict* like `"{'speaker': 'system', 'intent': 'inform', 'domain': 'attraction', 'slot': 'area'}"` that includes speaker, intent, domain, slot (and value for binary dialogue acts).
+Each dialogue act is a *str* converted by a *dict* like `"{'user': True, 'system': True, 'intent': 'inform', 'domain': 'attraction', 'slot': 'area'}"` that includes intent, domain, slot, and whether the speakers use this dialogue act.
   - `categorical`: (*list* of *str*) dictionary for categorical dialogue acts.
   - `non-categorical`: (*list* of *str*) dictionary for non-categorical dialogue acts.
-  - `binary`: (*list* of *str*) dictionary for binary dialogue acts that are more detailed intents where the values are not extracted from dialogues, e.g. request the address of a hotel.
+  - `binary`: (*list* of *str*) dictionary for binary dialogue acts that are more detailed intents without values, e.g. request the address of a hotel.
+Note that the `slot` in a binary dialogue act may not be an actual slot that presents in `ontology['domains'][domain]['slots']`.
 - `state`: (*dict*) dialogue state of all domains.
   - `$domain_name`: (*dict*)
     - `$slot_name: ""`: slot with empty value.
 Note that the slot set are the subset of the slot set in Part 1 definition.